folio-org/docs/content/en/docs/ERM/Agreements/_index.md

 To filter agreements by their end date, enter a date into the **On or after** and/or **On or before** search box, or click the **calendar icon** to select a date from the calendar.

 You can also check the box **Include agreements with no end date set** to locate agreements without end dates.

+### Cancellation deadline

+To filter agreements by their cancellation deadline, enter a date into the **On or after** and/or **On or before** search box, or click the **calendar icon** to select a date from the calendar.

+You can also check the box **Include agreements with no cancellation deadline set** to locate agreements without cancellation deadlines.

 ### Organizations